elmar/dh-dist-zilla/README.markdown

 `ExtUtils::MakeMaker` or `Module::Build`.
 You can switch back and forth by replacing a `Dist::Zilla` plugin specification.
 If another successor to MakeMaker should appear and be successful you will most certainly be able to use a `Dist::Zilla` plugin to make use of it.
+This, of course, only applies if you are just using features supported by both or all build mechanisms you want to switch between them.

 Debian Packaging of Perl Code
 -----------------------------